Capitoline Museums Tickets 2026

 What is the best time to visit the Capitoline Museums?

 Right at opening (9:30 AM) on a Tuesday, Wednesday or Thursday is the quietest window.
 School groups arrive between 10:30 AM and noon, so the first hour belongs to independent visitors.
 The 11:00 AM to 2:00 PM block is the busiest.
-After 5:00 PM the galleries empty out and the Caffarelli terrace catches golden light over the Roman Forum — a strong late-afternoon option in spring and autumn.
-Avoid the first Sunday (free entry, longest queues of the month) unless saving €15 outweighs an extra 60 minutes in line.
+Non-residents also pay 50% less in the last two hours of opening every Wednesday, so a 5:30 PM Wednesday arrival is the cheapest quiet slot of the week, and the Caffarelli terrace catches golden light over the Roman Forum at exactly that hour in spring and autumn.
+Avoid the first Sunday, which has free entry and the longest queues of the month.

 What's included in the Capitoline Museums ticket?

-Entry to both buildings — Palazzo dei Conservatori and Palazzo Nuovo — plus the underground Tabularium that connects them.
-During temporary exhibitions, the €20.50 ticket also includes the current shows in the main museum spaces (it does not cover any separate exhibition at Villa Caffarelli, which is sold as a standalone ticket).
-The audio guide (€4) and video guide (€6) are sold separately at the ticket office.
-The Capitolini Card (€15.50, 7 days) adds the Centrale Montemartini, the sister museum across the river that houses ancient sculpture inside a 1912 power plant.
+Entry to both buildings — Palazzo dei Conservatori and Palazzo Nuovo — plus the underground Tabularium that connects them, and the exhibitions running inside the main museum spaces.
+It does not cover the separate exhibition space at Villa Caffarelli, where the Diego Rivera show is sold as a standalone ticket.
+The audio guide (€4) and video guide (€6) are sold separately at the ticket office, along with a children's audio guide (€4, ages 6-12).
+The Capitolini Card (€15.50, 7 days) adds the Centrale Montemartini, the sister museum across the river that houses ancient sculpture inside a 1912 power plant; exhibition access on that card costs €5.50 extra.

 Is skip-the-line necessary at the Capitoline Museums?

 Still planning Rome?
 See our best art museums in Rome ranking, the Rome museum tickets 2026 summary, free museums in Rome 2026, or Rome museum opening hours.
 Pairing the Capitoline with other sites?
-It sits a 12-minute walk from the Colosseum and 10 minutes from the Pantheon — both work well as half-day combinations.
+It sits a 12-minute walk from the Colosseum and 10 minutes from the Pantheon, both of which work well as half-day combinations.
 Heading to the Vatican too?
 Check our Vatican Museums tickets guide and Borghese Gallery tickets guide.
 For two more Caravaggios with no queue, Palazzo Barberini is a 15-minute walk away.
 Ready to book?
 Start at the official site — €15 plus €1 fee, same inventory as the ticket office, no markup.

 - Best Art Museums in Rome for First-Time Visitors